When Prince Charles, the heir to the English throne, married Lady Diana

-Anyone who watched that day will remember the golden coach, the fairytale dress with its endless train, the little pages, the crowds of wellwishers and - of course - the famous kiss on the balcony with half the world watching and cheering the newly-weds.
+Anyone who watched that day will remember the golden coach, London's famous St. Paul's Cathedral, the fairytale dress with its endless train, the little pages, the crowds of wellwishers and - of course - the famous kiss on the balcony with half the world watching and cheering the newly-weds.

 The wedding took place on July 29th, 1981 and even the notoriously unreliable British weather played ball.